rsdavis/ParallelDiffuseInterface-PADI/README.md

-# SimplePhaseField
+# PArallel Diffuse Interface Software (PADI)
 A simple and user friendly simulation code designed for use in phase field methods.

 ## Introduction
-SimplePhaseField enables a user to implement their specific phase field model into a larger code-base.
+PADI enables a user to implement their specific phase field model into a larger code-base.
 It is generic enough to accomodate the majority of phase field models, yet simple enough for scientific researchers to easily jump in and begin simulating.

 The features include: